driftshieldai-org/Alzheimer_assistance/README.md

     -   `GCP_PROJECT_ID`: Your Google Cloud Project ID.
     -   `GCP_REGION`: The Google Cloud region for services (e.g., `us-central1`).
     -   `GCS_BUCKET_NAME`: The name of the Google Cloud Storage bucket for photo uploads.
+    -   `JWT_SECRET`: A secret key for signing authentication tokens (e.g., `your-super-secret-key`).
+    -   `GMAIL_SECRET_ID`: (Optional) The full resource name of the Secret Manager secret containing Gmail OAuth credentials.
+Required for the emergency email feature.

 3.  **Run the server**:
+    Ensure you have authenticated with Google Cloud:
+    ```bash
+    gcloud auth application-default login
+    ```
     ```bash
     cd app-backend
     uvicorn main:app --reload